vishwakpreeti/RealtimeAnomalyDetection-/README.md

 docker-compose up --build

 # Usage
-Data Ingestion: The producer script reads financial data from .zst files in the nasdaq folder and publishes it to Kafka.
+1. Data Ingestion: The producer script reads financial data from .zst files in the nasdaq folder and publishes it to Kafka.
-Anomaly Detection: The consumer script applies the high-volume and Isolation Forest rules to detect anomalies in real-time.
+2. Anomaly Detection: The consumer script applies the high-volume and Isolation Forest rules to detect anomalies in real-time.
-Visualization: Detected anomalies are visualized in Streamlit and stored in Elasticsearch for analysis.
+3. Visualization: Detected anomalies are visualized in Streamlit and stored in Elasticsearch for analysis.
-Sample Command
-To run the producer, execute:

-bash
-Copy code
-python producer_main.py
-And for the consumer:

-bash
-Copy code
-python main.py
-Requirements
+# Requirements
-List of dependencies:
+## List of dependencies:

 quixstreams==2.9.0
 python-dotenv